 The biggest pro for this bike is its price.
 It’s one of the cheapest options available.
-It’s relatively lightweight and strong considering the price point.
 The different sizes available make it easy to find the right size for you.

 However, the GMC Denali road bike is not without its cons.
 The biggest deal for me is the seat, it is stiff and uncomfortable, but this might not be the case for other people. the added kickstand is very flimsy and weak, people have complained that it broke off after a few rides.
 Also, the brake pads are very stiff and don’t feel very responsive.
 Most people agree that you need to squeeze the brake levers very hard and it still doesn’t feel like you are slowing down fast enough.

 One thing to keep in mind is that this bike isn’t completely assembled, and some mechanical skill is required.
-This isn’t necessarily a con but you might want to factor in the cost of assembly by an experience mechanic before buying.
+This isn’t necessarily a con but you might want to factor in the cost of assembly by an experienced mechanic before buying.
 A proper tune-up and inspection is vital to make this bike function properly.
-It can be ordered on Amazon though.

 The bottom line is that this GMC Denali road bike is a great deal.
 This is a bike that costs less than Shimano’s highest-end derailleur, and still, it performs well enough for most users, especially if you are just starting out It is a good idea to upgrade a few components right out of the gate (seat, pedals, etc.) in order to be more comfortable, but even without swapping out parts, it’s a great bike for a new or recreational rider.